IRATI/demonstrator/README.md

 * POLICY\_SET\_NAME is the name of a policy set to use for the specified component in the specified DIF.
 The name must correspond to the one declared in some plugin's manifest file.

+* A list of name/values couples is used to specify policy-set parameters.

+### 4.4 **appmap** declarations

+An **appmap** declaration is used to specify a static mapping of an application name to a normal DIF.
+This static configuration is used by the DIF allocator during the flow allocation procedure.

+The syntax is as follows:

+        appmap DIF_NAME AP_NAME AP_INSTANCE

+where

+* DIF\_NAME is the name of the DIF that the applications name maps to
+* AP\_NAME is the application process name of the mapped application
+* AP\_INSTANCE is the application process instance of the mapped application

 ###############################################################################